f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   3010  Arista
   3011  Arista

-There are a few other VLAN related commands to show the configuration and running state of **vlan-listeners**. **show running-config vlan-listeners** will show the current configuration.
+There are a few other VLAN related commands to show the configuration and running state of **vlan-listeners**.
+The command **show running-config vlan-listeners** will show the current configuration.
 A VLAN listener is created for each VLAN and is responsible for rebroadcasting traffic within the VLAN.

 **NOTE: For Shared VLANs amongst different tenants, the VLAN must be tied to an external interface or LAG in order for the VLAN listener to be created.**

 .. code-block:: bash

-  bigpartition-2# show running-config vlan-listeners vlan-listeners vlan-listener Arista 444 config entry-type RBCAST-LISTENER config owner rbcast
+  Production-1# show running-config vlan-listeners vlan-listeners vlan-listener Arista 444 config entry-type RBCAST-LISTENER config owner rbcast